yash09jadhav/retail_sales_analysis/README.md

 ORDER BY 1
 ```

 7. **Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year**:
+Find out best selling month in each year**: (imp)
 ```sql
 SELECT
        year,